flecoqui/MixedRealityRecognitionLabs/README.md

-# Mixed Reality Recognition Labs
+# Windows Mixed Reality Recognition Labs

 Overview
 ---------
-This github repo contains sample applications used for the Mixed Reality Recognition Labs.
+This github repo contains sample applications used for the Windows Mixed Reality Recognition Labs.
 Those applications are Windows Mixed Reality Applications running either on Hololens or Windows Mixed Reality Immersive headset.
 The applications